 One Book Essay Contest 2020 – Just Mercy by Bryan Stevenson

 One Book One Northwestern is awarding a $500 prize for the best essay response under 1000 words, which responds to this year’s prompt:

-Please submit your essay via this Google Form by 11:59 pm, Thursday, September 20, Central Standard time (CST).
-Please include your name, email address and title on the submitted essay.
+Only incoming first year and transfer students are eligible to participate.
+Please submit your essay via this Google Form by 11:59 pm, Sunday, September 13, Central Standard time (CST).
+Please include your name, email address, and title on the submitted essay.

 A committee of Northwestern faculty, selected by One Book, will review each submission.
-The winner of the contest will be announced on October 30 at the One Book keynote with Margaret Atwood.
+The winner of the contest will be announced in October.